KevinMaulanaAtmaja/space-shooter/README.md

 | Enemy ships      | Foozle  | [Void Fleet Pack](https://foozlecc.itch.io/void-fleet-pack-1)           |
 | Sound Effects    | Ansimuz | [Warped Space Shooter](https://ansimuz.itch.io/warped-space-shooter)    |
 | Space Background | Piiixl  | [Space Background](https://piiixl.itch.io/space)                        |

-## Issues

-For any issues you encounter, please open a new [GitHub Issue](https://github.com/devshareacademy/monster-tamer/issues) on this project.

-## Questions, Comments, and Suggestions

-If you have any questions, comments, or suggestions for future content, please feel free to open a new [GitHub Discussion](https://github.com/devshareacademy/phaser-3-spacer-shooter/discussions) on this project.